imjoy-team/ImJoy/docs/docs/user_manual.md

 You can then launch the Plugin engine from a terminal (e.g. by ssh) and specify a host to allow outside connection:
 ```
 python -m imjoy --serve --host=0.0.0.0
 ```
 By default, the host will be set to `127.0.0.1`, which allows only local connection.
 To allow remote access the host is set to 0.0.0.0.
-In order to connect to the Plugin Engine, you will need the **token** that is displayed in ther terminal. **KEEP THIS TOKEN PRIVATE!!!!**.
+In order to connect to the Plugin Engine, you will need the **connection token** that is displayed in ther terminal. **KEEP THIS TOKEN PRIVATE!!!!**.
 Besides the token, you will also need the `hostname` or the IP adress of your remote machine.

 #### Connect local ImJoy instance to
 On your local machineThen go to http://IP-OF-YOUR-REMOTE:8080 to connect to the remote machine.
-In order to launch the plugin engine, you have simply to specify the **token**.
+In order to launch the plugin engine, you have simply to specify the **connection token**.